- Nina Bernstein, The Lost Children of Wilder: The Epic Struggle to Change Foster Care (Pantheon: 2001).

 - Dara Colwell, “Adorable and Adoptable: a spate of new laws and financial incentives has made it easier (and more profitable) for Child Protective Services to take ostensibly abused kids away from their parents.
 But has the new system for fast-tracking adoptions gone too far, too fast?”
 Metro, San Jose, California, July 13, 2000.

-- Tracy Weber, “Caretakers Routinely Drug Foster Children,” and “Prescription for Tragedy,” Los Angeles Times, May 17, 1998.
+- In 1998, Tracy Weber exposed the misuse and overuse of psychiatric medication on California foster children, “Caretakers Routinely Drug Foster Children,” and “Prescription for Tragedy,” Los Angeles Times, May 17, 1998.

 - William Heffernan and Stewart Ain, “Big Money, Little Victims” (Title of first story in untitled six-part series on New York City foster care system) New York Daily News, May 13-18 1975.
-Though this series is over 30 years old, it was only in 2007 that the New York City child welfare agency began to address the issues of financial incentives which it highlights.
+Though this series is nearly 50 years old, it was only in 2007 that the New York City child welfare agency began to address the issues of financial incentives which it highlights.

 - Rise, a magazine written by families caught up in child welfare systems, is an outstanding resource.

-- A truly-extraordinary report, one that is, in effect, an X-ray of a child welfare agency’s soul was issued by the Center for the Study of Social Policy in 2009.
+- A truly-extraordinary report, that reveals the ugliness of a state child welfare agency was issued by the Center for the Study of Social Policy in 2009.
 The long, academic title notwithstanding the report, about racial bias, and much more, in child welfare in Michigan reads more like good investigative reporting than just another study.
+The Michigan report was one of a series of similar studies across the country.
+In 2022, two of the researchers wrote about findings common to all of them.

-- Also from Michigan, the Fall, 2009 issue of the Michigan Child Welfare Law Journal is an outstanding resource for anyone interested in how child welfare really works.
+- Much earlier, the Fall, 2009 issue of the Michigan Child Welfare Law Journal created an outstanding resource for anyone interested in how child welfare really works.
 The issue focuses on the urgent need for high-quality legal representation for families caught up in child welfare systems.
 See especially the article by one such parent, Nancy Colon, and the article by Tracy Green, Managing Attorney for the Detroit Center for Family Advocacy.

-- At the suggestion of NCCPR, the New Jersey Office of Child Advocate examined Families Under Supervision of the New Jersey child welfare agency, and found families who could have safely remained together had the agency provided the right kinds of help.
+- At the suggestion of NCCPR, the New Jersey Office of Child Advocate examined Families Under Supervision of the New Jersey family policing agency, and found families who could have safely remained together had the agency provided the right kinds of help.

 - Office of the New York City Public Advocate, Justice Denied: The Crisis in Legal Representation of Birth Parents in Child Welfare Proceedings.
 May 12, 2000.